 Laurie draws inspiration from an eclectic set of authors, not only Alice Munro, but Louise Erdrich, Anton Chekhov, and George Saunders.
 She’s the co-founder of the long-running literary series Babylon Salon in San Francisco.
 Laurie lives in Berkeley with her husband and teen-age son, and teaches writing at The San Francisco Writers Grotto and UC Berkeley.

-Regal House Publishing is delighted to announce the release of Laurie’s World Gone Missing in 2017.
+Regal House Publishing proudly published Laurie’s World Gone Missing in 2017.